GazarianGorik/ReaperVoiceController/README.md

 (11) To open settings window, double click on the app icon or right click -> settings.

-(12) To turn On / Off RVC, click on the app icon.
+(12) To turn On / Off command detection, click on the app icon.

 # III - Add / Edit vocal commands
 To do so, you need to open and edit commands.csv file from toolbar context menu.
-Right click on RVC icon and click on Edit commands.csv.
+Right click on RVC icon and click on *Edit commands.csv*.
-This will automatically open the file in your default .csv file editor (like Excel) and pause the app until you finish editing and CLOSE the file.
+This will automatically open the file in your default .csv file editor (like Excel) and pause the app until you finish editing and **CLOSE** the file.

 <p align="center">
 <img width="524" height="226" src="https://user-images.githubusercontent.com/78812716/180656504-a42afbcf-cf97-4990-ad6e-3fb670ff081b.png">
 </p>

-The first column is dedicated to voice commands (it’s recommended to use a pattern (default one is “ok reaper”, to not trigger commands when you talk to someone, or alone… ).
+The first column is dedicated to voice commands (it’s recommended to use a pattern (default one is “ok reaper”, to not trigger commands when you talk to someone, or alone… 🥲).
 The second column is for OSC addresses and the third one for OSC arguments.
 More details about how Reaper use OSC messages in Default.ReaperOSC (win + R => “%appdata%\REAPER\OSC”).
-Note: The first line of this file is ignored, don’t use it!
+Note: The first line of commands.csv is ignored by the app, don’t use it!

 # IV - Open RVC from Reaper